a-flyleaf/ygbtdm/story/01/colorscript.md

     - id: 10
     - id: 11
     - id: 12
+    - id: 13
       desc: It's... melting.
-    - id: 13
     - id: 14
+    - id: 15
       desc: Kay Lin is mildly surprised to see Joce, who isn't having it.
 How did Kay Lin--- What did--- How is she even still *alive*?
-    - id: 15
+    - id: 16
       desc: "But Joce still hasn't told *Kay Lin* anything.
 Joce relents: she's here because she didn't have anything better to do.
 End turn."
-    - id: 16
+    - id: 17
       desc: ...Fine.
 Kay Lin admits she's "familiar" with this place.
 She's been here... long enough to lose track.
 And isn't sure why.
-    - id: 17
+    - id: 18
       desc: |-
         “. . .

         "Like an NPC, then."
-    - id: 18
+    - id: 19
       desc: |-
         Kay Lin sputters for a second.

         Joce: "I'm kidding."
-    - id: 19
+    - id: 20
       desc: “<small>M-mostly.</small> Let's go find shelter.”
     nxt: 8a
   - num: 8